Kessler Employer Practices Survey

 Many employers fully engage people with disabilities in their workforces--hiring, retaining, and advancing their employees with disabilities.

 Following the 2008 ODEP survey, the KF-EPS survey will use a nationally representative sample of 3000 supervisors from a variety of sectors and industries across the US.
-Supervisors will respond to questions related to (1) employer procedures and policies, (2) experience with barriers related to employing people with disabilities, and (3) practice approaches attempted (successfully and unsuccessfully) to overcome the barriers.
-Barriers will be both pre-identified (according to those in the literature) and self-nominated.
-Practices will be collected, and subsequently recoded, via open-ended questions, with probing questions about linchpin issues.
+Supervisors will respond to questions related to (1) employer procedures and policies, (2) practice approaches to employ people with disabilities, and (3) the perceived effectiveness of practices and policies.
+Practices will be both pre-identified (according to those in the literature) and self-nominated.
+Responses will be collected using multiple choice items, with probing questions about linchpin issues.
 In addition, open-ended questions will be used and recoded to ask respondents to self-nominate challenges and successes related to supervising people with disabilities.

 The KF-EPS is part of a larger, longstanding effort to generate actionable information about the employment of people with disabilities.